 My last job required lots of driving.
 I always left the front passenger seat empty.
-My briefcase, equipment and trash were always in the back seat.
-I had a cup holder and center console to use; but nothing went on the passenger seat.
+My briefcase, equipment, and trash were always in the back seat.
+Nothing went on the passenger seat.

 That was because I liked to think that Jesus sat there.
-On the road we had many long conversations about everything and anything.
+On the road, we had many long conversations about everything and anything.
 It’s amazing how the mind can stay on track and resolve things when Jesus is listening.
-Also, I got 220,000 miles out of my Chevy without a scratch or a breakdown!

 But life is different now.
 I spend my time working with mission groups, our feeding program, or the foundation.
 I write a Christian blog.
 I am writing a Christian book that has me researching Bible history and translations for hours.
 We attend two churches regularly.
 You would think I was feeling pretty Christian.

 But the opposite is true.
 I feel farther from God than I have felt in years.
-As I was preparing a different blog for today, I realized why.
+As I prepared a different blog for today, I realized why.
 I’m simply not making time for God like I used to.

 Of course, that is easier said than done for many of us.
-It may have been easier for me in New Jersey.
-But that is not an excuse or even a valid reason.
-A Christian should put his relationship with God before all else.
+And it may have been easier for me in New Jersey, but I need to put my relationship with God before all else.

 Fortunately, this is a fixable situation.
-If we feel God is at a distance, we can pull Him back in!
-He wants us to be like children… so let’s be that innocent youngster who constantly clamors for his father’s attention.
+God is ready for us to pull Him closer again.
+He wants us to be like children clamoring for His attention.

-But let’s not be that kid who always wants something.
+And let’s not be that kid who always wants something.
 Certainly, we go to Him with needs, but sometimes, let’s check in “just because”.
 The most memorable moments with my girls never started with “I need” nor “Can I”.
-The best moments are regular conversations.
-They are ideas and sharing.
-They are “thank you” and hugs.

-Children don’t wait for a good time to interrupt their father, either.
+Children don’t wait for the perfect time to interrupt their father, either.
 We can use moments while we drive or sit in a waiting room.
-We could pull into a rest stop on the way home and take fifteen minutes to go over things with Jesus.
+We could pull into a rest stop and take fifteen minutes to go over things with Jesus.

 Before you put the television on, share the moment with God.
 Go for a walk or a jog and talk to the Lord.
-It will go that much easier.
-(Ask my Chevy!)
 Sit on the back steps with a cup of tea.
 Make time for Him where ever you can; the more the better!

-I’m getting re-started right now.
-There is no beach near Guatemala City and frankly I’m not sure how Yesenia will feel about riding in the back seat from now on (kidding!); but I will get back into a right relationship with God through prayer and effort.
+I’m starting again right now.
+There is no beach near Guatemala City and frankly, I’m not sure how Yesenia will feel about riding in the back seat from now on.
+(Just kidding!)

 It is more important than missions, my work, or writing a book; because even though God is always available for me no matter what, my life is that much better when I make myself available to Him, too.